eschen42/aceincl/README.md

 processes using five files, one for the message transmitted and the others for coordinating transfer.

+Note well that nothing precludes locating the baton files on a remote filesystem to coordinate processes running on different nodes or operating systems.

 ### procedure `baton(action:s, filename:s, file:f, warn:C, wait_secs:N) : s|n|fail`

 Procedure `baton` provides four distinct modes of action: